emmabentleymusic/emmabentleymusic.github.io/index.markdown

     <div class="text-center">
         <h2 class="font-display text-3xl font-bold text-primary dark:text-secondary">Private Lessons</h2>
         <p class="mx-auto mt-4 max-w-2xl text-base leading-relaxed text-slate-600 dark:text-slate-400">
             Offering personalized music education for students of all ages and skill levels.
-My studio is a supportive environment where students can explore their musical potential.
+My studio is an inclusive environment where students can explore their musical potential.
 One-on-one instruction is tailored to your individual goals, focusing on technique, theory, and repertoire.
         </p>